ConnorFriday-code/NoteGroupsProjectThree/README.md

 ![After save is clicked](readme_folder/bug-fixing/link-bug-2.png)

 Seeing as the edits/additions to the notes are being successfully submitted to the databse, this seems to be a rendering error and not a submission error.
-A quick google reveals this to be a common and easy to fix issue, with the change being I need to make it so if content includes 'links' or 'special formatting', then use Quill's method to paste HTML.

-The solution provided is script related and should be put in the script section at the bottom of the page instead of the my javascript folder.
-This is to make sure Jinja2 is correctly rendered and the script runs after Quill has been initialized.
+This is further proven with a syntex error on the line of code that edits the text area's html to be filled with the saved html content (quill.root.innerHTML = "{{ note.note_content|safe }}";).

+Syntax error

+No recource

+The choice, rewrite whole website to suit quill, or cut css features

+Deciding to cut content

+Searching through api document and remove

 #### Validators